israel-dryer/ttkbootstrap/docs/gallery/back_me_up.rst

     :properties, stop, add-to-backup buttons: ``Link.TButton``
     :file open button: ``secondary.Link.TButton``

-There are a few buttons in the collapsible frames on the left-hand side: "properties", "add to backup", "stop".

 There are two custom styles which are subclassed from ``TFrame`` and ``TLabel``.
 I used the **inputbg** color from the ``Style.colors`` property and applied this style to the left panel, and the logo image background.